-Sustainable Retreats in Portugal
+Sustainable Yoga Retreats in Portugal

+Inhale.
 Gates open onto a secluded property and bright yellow trim – the classic color associated with southern Portugal – peeks over lush greenery.
-Inhale.
 You’ve arrived.
 Deep in the rural Alentejo region, thoughtfully curated sustainable retreats await.
 They draw yogis of all levels, curious surfers, lovers of wine, and those generally looking for an active holiday inclusive of great food and wine.

 The oasis away from the bustle of city life includes a pool surrounded by sun chairs, an open-air, covered common area, and a dining room enclosed by glass windows and wood ceilings slanted methodically to optimize morning and evening light.
 Hammocks dot the property, a small gym is available, and two adorable dogs offer their furry protection.